Tuesday, January 19, 2021

 There are no teams with the aura of invincibility.

-There are no undisputed champions of world cricket like Clive Lloyd’s West Indies or Steve Waugh and Ricky Ponting’s Australia, rather the power has shifted to the east – India pick up the phone calls and respond to the tough challenges away from home and in Australia, for the last 17 years or so, they have been showing the world how to play better cricket down under.
+There are no undisputed champions of world cricket like Clive Lloyd’s West Indies or Steve Waugh and Ricky Ponting’s Australia, rather, the power has shifted to the east – India pick up the phone calls and responds to the tough challenges away from home and in Australia, for the last 17 years or so, they have been showing the world how to play better cricket down under.

-The Border-Gavaskar Trophy has become an iconic one since Rahul Dravid and VVS Laxman played that marathon-innings to orchestrate a legendary turnaround.
-The Ashes has its own tradition and charm, the Pataudi Trophy is still trying its best to emerge as a serious contender the Wisden Trophy has lost its shine, The Warne-Murali Trophy along with Trans-Tasman and Frank-Worrell Trophy is one-way traffic and there is no charm in the Basil D’Oliveira Trophy either, while India and Pakistan do not play Test series anymore.
+The Border-Gavaskar Trophy has become iconic since Rahul Dravid and VVS Laxman played that marathon innings to orchestrate a legendary turnaround.
+The Ashes has its own tradition and charm, the Pataudi Trophy is still trying its best to emerge as a serious contender the Wisden Trophy has lost its shine, The Warne-Murali Trophy along with the Trans-Tasman and Frank-Worrell Trophy is one-way traffic and there is no charm in the Basil D’Oliveira Trophy either, while India and Pakistan do not play Test series anymore.
 Thus, apart from the Ashes, only the Border-Gavaskar Trophy has kept Test cricket alive amid the claims – Test cricket is dying.

 All was lost after the disgrace in Adelaide, but then team India started to try and get out of the mess.
 Setbacks after setbacks kept on testing the temperament of India, but adversity kept on motivating this young team, who decided to take the blows and face the heat in the middle – it was Australia who melted under pressure!